yonkeenn/LinearRegression/README.md

 Intercept(Bias) is like a default value of the label when there is no data.
 The default level of toxity.
 As

-- **point 2:** How to get the weights?
+**point 2:** How to get the weights?
 How to define the algorithm?

+A linear regression is a line which wants to fit in the best way all points.
+In this way, we need to set up an algorithm to find the weigths.
+There are many ways to set up this procedure, but here is the general way:

+A basic algorithm:

+- Input: points, a dataset of points
+- Output: a line which passes close to the data,  a model which best fit the data
+- Procedure:
+    1. pick a model with random weigth and bias
+    2. repeat many times: Adjust the weigths and bias to improve predictions
+    3. return a model

+At first look, we can said the weights are between [0.5, 1] and the bias between [3, 9]

 - **point 3:** How to measure if our algorithm is the best?
 How to get the best weigths?
 - **point 5:** How to evaluate the results?
 - **point 4:** How to optimize the algorithm?